onevcat/Kingfisher/README.md

 - In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
 - In the tab bar at the top of that window, open the "Build Phases" panel.
 - Expand the "Target Dependencies" group, and add `Kingfisher.framework`.
-- Click on the `+` button at the top left of tdemohe panel and select "New Copy Files Phase".
+- Click on the `+` button at the top left of "Build Phases" panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Kingfisher.framework`.

 ## Usage